Last updated: January 6, 2025

 Myth 6: A Fat Horse is a Healthy Horse

-Fact: Obesity can lead to numerous health issues in horses, including laminitis, insulin resistance, and metabolic syndrome.
-Maintaining an appropriate weight through balanced nutrition and regular exercise is crucial for your horse’s health (University of Minnesota).
+Fact: Obesity significantly increases a horse’s risk for laminitis, insulin resistance, and equine metabolic syndrome (EMS).
+Maintaining an appropriate weight through balanced nutrition and regular exercise is crucial for your horse’s health.

 Myth 7: Horses Always Sleep Standing Up

 Fact: While horses can sleep standing up thanks to a unique anatomical feature called the “stay apparatus,” which allows them to lock their legs and relax without falling over, they do not always sleep this way.
-Horses require a certain amount of deep sleep, which can only be achieved when they lie down.
-Deep sleep, also known as REM (Rapid Eye Movement) sleep, is vital for a horse’s overall health and well-being.
+Horses need a certain amount of deep sleep, or REM (Rapid Eye Movement) sleep, which can only be achieved when they lie down.
+REM sleep is vital for a horse’s overall health and well-being.

 Myth 8: Horses Can Self-Regulate Their Diets